nlamonaco86/repairTracker/README.md

 ## Username:Tech2@company.com / Password: Technician2 (case sesitive)
 This account can be used to test the application on Heroku.

 FUTURE UPDATES:
-- Customer Portal and front-end functions to view more data.
+- Improved Customer Portal and front-end functions to view more data.
 - Assign different repairs to different Techs, and restrict access to repair orders assigned to them
 - Marking an order paid will take in the price paid and log it for daily/weekly/yearly totals and averages